irods/irods_client_library_r_rest/README.md

 ### addCollectionMetadata

-Add metadata to a collection.
+Adds metadata to a collection.

 Arguments:

 * path - the full path in iRODS for the collection
 * avu_list - A list of named lists representing the metadata to be added.
 The keys of the named lists must be "attr", "val", and "unit".

 Code Example: